Menu

 Internet and Cable

-In Manhattan, your choices are typically Spectrum (Charter), Optimum, or Verizon Fios depending on your building.
-Check which providers service your building before setting up — some buildings only allow one provider.
+Generally, in Manhattan your choices are typically Spectrum (Charter), Optimum, or Verizon Fios — depending on your building.
+Therefore, check which providers service your building before setting up — because some buildings only allow one provider.

 Renter’s Insurance

-If you don’t already have it, get renter’s insurance immediately.
-In Manhattan, most policies run $15–30/month and cover your belongings against theft, fire, and water damage.
-Your landlord’s insurance does not cover your personal property.
+Next, if you don’t already have it, get renter’s insurance immediately.
+Specifically, in Manhattan most policies run $15–30/month and cover your belongings against theft, fire, and water damage.
+Importantly, your landlord’s insurance does not cover your personal property.

 Building Relationships

-Introduce yourself to your superintendent early — they’re one of the most important people in your building life.
-A good relationship with your super means faster responses to maintenance issues and someone who watches out for your apartment.
-A small holiday tip goes a long way.
+Above all, introduce yourself to your superintendent early — because they’re one of the most important people in your building life.
+As a result, a good relationship with your super means faster responses to maintenance issues and someone who watches out for your apartment.
+So, a small holiday tip goes a long way.

 Getting Around

-• Get a MetroCard or set up OMNY on your phone/credit card for subway and bus
+• First, get a MetroCard or set up OMNY on your phone or credit card for subway and bus

-• Download the MTA app for real-time subway times
+• Then, download the MTA app for real-time subway times

-• Download Citibike for short trips — a Citibike membership is worth it for Manhattan residents
+• Also, download Citibike for short trips — because a Citibike membership is worth it for Manhattan residents

-• Learn the crosstown bus routes — they’re underused and faster than you think
+• Finally, learn the crosstown bus routes — since they’re underused and faster than you think

 Community and Social Life

-• Find your local farmers market (most Manhattan neighborhoods have one on weekends)
+• First, find your local farmers market (because most Manhattan neighborhoods have one on weekends)

-• Check your neighborhood’s Facebook group or Nextdoor page for local events and recommendations
+• Then, check your neighborhood’s Facebook group or Nextdoor page for local events and recommendations

-• Explore your nearest park — whether it’s Central Park, Riverside Park, or a pocket park
+• Also, explore your nearest park — whether it’s Central Park, Riverside Park, or a pocket park

-• Your local library branch offers free events, classes, and community connections
+• Finally, visit your local library branch — since it offers free events, classes, and community connections

 Administrative To-Dos in Your First Month

-• Update your driver’s license with your new address (required within 10 days in NY)
+• First, update your driver’s license with your new address (required within 10 days in NY)

-• Register to vote at your new address
+• Then, register to vote at your new address

-• Find a new primary care doctor — don’t wait until you’re sick
+• Next, find a new primary care doctor — and don’t wait until you’re sick

-• Register your car (if applicable) within 30 days
+• Finally, register your car (if applicable) within 30 days

-Manhattan has a learning curve, but within a month most new residents feel at home.
-Embrace the energy, explore your blocks, and enjoy one of the world’s greatest urban neighborhoods.
-Serenity Movers is here whenever your next move — within Manhattan or beyond — comes around.
+In conclusion, Manhattan has a learning curve, but with this Manhattan neighborhood guide most new residents feel at home within a month.
+So, embrace the energy, explore your blocks, and enjoy one of the world’s greatest urban neighborhoods.
+Above all, Serenity Movers is here whenever your next move — within Manhattan or beyond — comes around.

 Maxwell 27 years experience